 There are several interesting aspects of hellish NDEs that might give us a clue as to the function of these experiences.
 First, no NDEs in the nderf.org database have described a person being cast into hell by God or other religious being.
 In fact, in a large majority of cases, when a person who initially finds themselves in a hellish or terrifying place calls out to God for mercy, they are immediately rescued from the situation and delivered into a beautiful and peaceful scenario.
 Understandably, the rescue scenario is extremely instructive and impactful to the experiencer after they return to life.
 Hellish NDEs can inspire such a powerful transformation in the experiencer that they later consider it a gift; the most profound experience of their lives.
 A study done by Barbara Rommer M.D. show that frightening NDEs “result in substantial positive life changes including a greatly reduced fear of death.
 (Long, 2016)”

 Although there has been no official study comparing a person’s pre-NDE qualities with the positive changes that occur after their experience, my own completely non-scientific review of frightening near-death experiences has shown that many people who have these frightening experiences were initially living what might be considered a troubled life.
 Howard Storm published a book about his famously terrifying NDE and can be considered the perfect example for pre and post-NDE transformation.
 When describing his personality before his famous hellish NDE (and subsequent rescue by a being he describes as Jesus) tells of a man who was mean, cruel, greedy, prideful and had little care or concern for others.
-After his NDE, he became ordained as a reverend and became ‘a different man’ to his family; kind, loving and caring towards others.
+After his NDE, he became ordained as a reverend and became ‘a different man’ to his family; one who was now kind, loving and caring towards others.
 Other frightening or hellish NDE stories came at the consequence of suicide, or an overdose from drugs or alcohol.
 In each of these cases the hell experience was a wake-up call to make better choices in their life when they returned.

 For more information about dark and dismal areas of the afterlife as described by other sources, please see my post on The Multidimensional Afterlife, Part II